 Palais des Ducs

-As time passed, buildings and offices were added in a chaotic manner, resulting in problems of management and organization.
+As time passed, buildings and offices were added chaotically, resulting in problems of management and organization.
 The first steps in regaining control came with the construction of a general assembly hall, under the direction of the architect Jules Hardouin-Mansart.
-In the 18th century, much renovation and construction laid was under the responsibility of Jaques Gabriel.
+In the 18th century, much renovation and construction was under the responsibility of Jaques Gabriel.

 The old kitchens, which provided a huge quantity of meals to the dukes, were demolished and the principal stones were used to build the theatre of Dijon.